internetstandards/Internet.nl/documentation/tls.md

 ## Connection limits

 Multiple servers are always tested in parallel.
-For web multiple connections are used, for mail only one connection per IP at the same time.
-The mail test also has a delay of 5s to start to prevent it interfering with the IPv6 check.
+Web uses multiple connections per IP.
+Mail tests with one connection per IP by default, as mail servers often do not allow more. start to prevent it interfering with the IPv6 check.

 There is a special case: some mail servers are lenient with many